Leila Kasra: Biography

 Like many Persian artists Kasra moved to the United States after the Iranian Revolution.
 After the revolution, Kasra chose to write songs under the name "Hedieh".
 She wrote countless memorable songs for many artists, mostly for Hayedeh, who was a very close friend of hers.
 She also wrote many songs for new artists like Andy & Kouros, Shohreh, Siavash and many more.

 In 1986 Leila Kasra wrote the song "Tanine Solh" about the Iran–Iraq War, and it was performed by Andy & Kouros, Fataneh, Moein, and Morteza.

 Two of the songs she had written and were sung by Andy were used in the soundtrack of the 2003 motion picture House of Sand and Fog.

 Personal life

 Kasra was married to Eskandar Afshar and had three sons Jahanshah, Amir-Pasha and Alidad.
 Her youngest son Ali Afshar is an actor and producer in Los Angeles.

 Illness and death

 In 1977 Kasra was diagnosed with breast cancer.
 In the following years she was constantly battling breast cancer.
 The song "Gheseye Man" performed by Hayedeh and written by Kasra in 1984 is about her suffering and her illness.
 On Tuesday May 16, 1989, after a twelve-year battle with breast cancer, and seventeen surgeries Leila Kasra died in Century City Hospital in Los Angeles.
 On Sunday May 21, 1989 Kasra was buried in Forest Lawn Memorial Park in Los Angeles.
 Her funeral was attended by many artists such as Sattar, Homeyra, Andy, Hassan Shamaizadeh, Shahram Shabpareh, Alireza Amirghassemi, Morteza, Soosan and many more.

+Hayedeh, a famous Iranian singer and one of her close friends, died of a heart attack only 8 months after her.